freignat91/mlearning/README.md

 - find all the ants inside the field vision
 - sum the distance of these ants (in fact the power 2 of the distance)

-On the version 0.0.2 the computation of the happinees for each ant is:
+On the version 0.0.2 the computation of the happiness for each ant is:
 - find all the foods inside the field vision
 - sum the distance of these foods (in fact the power 2 of the distance)
 - if this sum if > 0 stop there